-The Ammunition Pier Piling Replacement consisted of the demolition, removal and replacement of 24-in dia. hollow and 18-in dia. pre-stressed concrete piles.
+The Ammunition Pier Piling Replacement consisted of the demolition, removal, and replacement of 24-in dia. hollow and 18-in dia. pre-stressed concrete piles.
 All the pile needed to be removed to mudline.
-Selective demolition and removal was also required at indicated areas of the crane rail concrete flangeway along the inboard and outboard crane rails, where 39-ft nominal sections of crane rail was to be removed at bolted splices.
+Selective demolition and removal were also required at indicated areas of the crane rail concrete flangeway along with the inboard and outboard crane rails, where 39-ft nominal sections of crane rail were to be removed at bolted splices.

 Underdeck repair work was conducted on the North Access Pier and Center Access Pier including CIP concrete pile cap repairs and beam repairs.
 Under deck and concrete cap repairs required extensive formwork and had to be built around tidal conditions.